rantingpirate/spinnrd/roadmap.md

 - [ ] FEEP: Interactive output choice.

 ## Overall
-- [ ] Separate backend code into separate file: make it as simple as possible to add a new backend (as simple as adding a line to a macro invocation?).
+- [x] Separate backend code into separate file: make it as simple as possible to add a new backend.
+  - [ ] (as simple as adding a line to a macro invocation?).
 - [ ] MOAR DOCUMENTATION! (comments EVERYWHERE).
 - [ ] Systemd service file